Updated

 How Fast Does a Home Charger Pay for Itself?

-Based on 10,000 miles per year, here’s the payback period vs each charging method:
+At 10,000 miles per year, payback against each charging method:

 | Switching From | Annual Saving | Payback (without grant) | Payback (with £500 grant) |